cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 of the observed data.
 This arises from the greater flexibility of the Gaussian process, which describes a large family of possible curves.
-Despite this flexibility, the GP can be described in relatively few parameters and is thus far less likely to overfit.
+Despite this flexibility, the GP can be described in relatively few parameters and is thus far less likely to over-fit.

 ### Risk-prone and risk-adverse value functions

 The degree to which the decision-making part of the algorithm (the SDP) chooses to explore or avoid the resulting region of uncertainty can also be influenced by the curvature of the value (profit) function $\Pi$.
-Both to simplify the intution and avoid biasing this result, we have chosen a profits that are linear in the catch and thus neither risk-prone nor risk adverse.
-Making this function concave, representing the typical assumption of diminishing returns, would make the SDP more risk-adverse (as larger-than-expected stock sizes offer dimished returns relative to the cost of smaller-than-expected stock sizes), and strengthen the result shown here in which the BNP solution tends to avoid the region of uncertainty.
+Both to simplify the intuition and avoid biasing this result, we have chosen a profits that are linear in the catch and thus neither risk-prone nor risk adverse.
+Making this function concave, representing the typical assumption of diminishing returns, would make the SDP more risk-adverse (as larger-than-expected stock sizes offer diminished returns relative to the cost of smaller-than-expected stock sizes), and strengthen the result shown here in which the BNP solution tends to avoid the region of uncertainty.
 Sufficiently convex or risk-prone functions could lead